tonykastaneda/tonykastaneda/README.md

 ### Hi Im Tony Kastaneda 👋

 A creative professional that solves creative problems with creative solutions.
-Build things for designers alike
+A 1/32 Stack Dev that build things for designers alike

 ---
 * 🔭 I’m currently working on frontend webdesigns for easy deployment to better help my clients and there needs